What is the test for striking a counterclaim?

 What is the adequacy of damages assessed under the counterclaim?
 (Newfoundland and Labrador, Canada)

-What is the nature of palpable and overriding error?
+What is the test for following an injunction?
 (Newfoundland and Labrador, Canada)

-What is the test for proportionality in disclosure of documents?
+What is the purposeful exposing of sexual organs by an adult to a child?
 (Newfoundland and Labrador, Canada)

-What is the Kienapple principle?
+What is the test for applying for a judicial review of an allegation of bias?
 (Newfoundland and Labrador, Canada)

 X